wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 Many considerations go into the appropriate experimental design and sequencing strategy.
 We will not formally cover those here & instead jump right into our data.

-# 3. Short read cleaning
+## 4. Illumina short read cleaning

-In this practical, we will work with a paired ends short reads (Illumina).
-In this case, we expect to have two files per sequences, corresponding to the two reading directions.
+In this practical, we will work with paired ends short read sequences from an Illumina machine.
+Each piece of DNA was thus sequenced once from the 5' and once from the 3' end.
+Thus we expect to have two files per sequences.

 However, sequencers aren't perfect.
 Several problems may affect the quality of the reads.
 You can find some examples [here](http://genomecuration.github.io/genometrain/a-experimental-design/curated-collection/Presentations/Sequencing%20Troubleshooting.pptx) and [here](http://sequencing.qcfail.com/).
-Also, as you may already know, "*garbage in – garbage out*", which means that reads should be cleaned before performing any form of analysis.
+Also, as you may already know, "*garbage in – garbage out*", which means that reads should be cleaned before performing any analysis.

-## 3.1 Initial inspection
+### Setup and initial inspection using FastQC

-Move to the main directory for this practical:
+Lets move to the main directory for this practical, so that everything we need and do and create is in one place:

 ```bash
 # Remember that yours may have a different date